GatherSpot/prd/template/9-design.md

 ## Infrastructure and Deployment

-The app doesn’t require any additional infrastructure at the moment as all changes in the backend data is triggered by some frontend user activity.
-Therefore when necessary transactions cascade into another causing a user to be  unknowingly complicit in maintaining the coherence of our database.
+The app doesn’t require any additional infrastructure at the moment as all changes in the backend data are triggered by some frontend user activity.
+Therefore when necessary transactions cascade into another, it causes the user to be unknowingly complicit in maintaining the coherence of our database.
 The accessibility of the database is ensured by Firebase.